 All these APIs provide access to any data pushed to the platform, no matter their source or format, as long as the security rules defined by the data owner allow that access.

 Before using any of the available APIs, it is very important to be familiar with the nature of this data.
-Everything within the platform is built according to a tree structure (there are of course more types of data within the platform, but they are only relevant in very specific contexts).
-OpenDataSoft can thus be seen as such:
+Everything within the platform is built according to a tree structure (there are more types of data within the platform, but they are only relevant in very specific contexts).
+Opendatasoft can thus be seen as such:

-This ODS Search API is used internally by the OpenDataSoft platform and widgets.
-To develop an application, we recommand using this API.
+The ODS Explore API is used in Opendatasoft widgets.
+To develop an application, we recommend using this API, in V2.

-- a more complete query language (ODSQL) is available, with new functions and arithmetic expressions
+A richer query language (ODSQL) is available, with new functions and arithmetic expressions.

 Triple Pattern Fragments¶

-OData, WFS and CSW refer to other standards implemented by the platform.
-We recommand to users who are not familiar with these 3 APIs to stick to the ODS Search API since it provides the most comprehensive access to the data.
+OData, WFS, and CSW refer to other standards implemented by the platform.
+We recommend to users who are not familiar with these 3 APIs to stick to the ODS Explore API since it provides the most comprehensive access to the data.

-- OData: standard for REST APIs that provides a common language to be used across APIs to perform requests.
+OData is a standard for REST APIs that provides a common language to be used across APIs to perform requests.
 The trade-off for this norm's generic approach is its higher complexity compared to traditional custom REST APIs.
-OpenDataSoft has implemented this norm for the simple operations (searching for datasets and records); for the more complex ones (analysis, aggregations, geographic computations etc.) our ODS Search APIs (v1 and v2) must be used.
+Opendatasoft has implemented this norm for the simple operations (searching for datasets and records); for the more complex ones (analysis, aggregations, geographic computations, etc.), use our Explore API V2.